wr0124/wr0124/README.md

 - 👯 I’m looking to collaborate on data analyst, dataviz...
 - 🤔 I’m looking for help with a lot of skills
 - 💬 Ask me about modelling.
-- 📫 How to reach me: [via email](https://meta.wikimedia.org/wiki/Special:EmailUser/Yug)
+- 📫 How to reach me: wr0124@gmail.com
 - ⚡ Fun fact: you can corrupt me with one mango icecream.

 <p align="center">